edgeNEXUS/flightPATH/analytics/README.md

 ## These Rules

-These rules providing content insertion of useful and common code snippets (usually JavaScript) usually required on every page of a site.
+These rules provide content insertion of useful and common analytics code snippets (often JavaScript) usually required on every page of a site.

 ### Installation